SystemDylan/terraform-aws/README.md

 - much more

 ## Submodule: Fortune of the Day Application
+UPDATE: THESE SITES ARE NOW ONLY ACTIVE MON-FRI 7AM-5PM CST aws lambda functions provision and de-provision instanced to the autoscaling groups in accordance with a CloudWatch Rules.
+This is to reduce overall costs.

 This repository includes a submodule containing the source code for a sample application that utilizes the above AWS resources and Terraform configurations.
 The submodule can be found at the following URL: